Common Sense Media Review

 What's the Story?

-MISSION IMPOSSIBLE 2 is the essence of a summer movie: gorgeous stars, sensational stunts, nerve-wracking chases, steamy romance, some "gotcha" plot twists, and lots of explosions.
-This time, agent Ethan Hunt (Tom Cruise) has to retrieve the secret formula to a virus that could destroy humankind.
-Hunt's task won't be easy – the virus has been stolen by his former colleague Sean Ambrose (Dougray Scott) who knows all his tricks.
-As Hunt's boss (an unbilled Anthony Hopkins) says, "It's not Mission Difficult; it's Mission Impossible."
-He must persuade his girlfriend (and jewel thief) Nyah (Thandiwe Newton) to get romantically involved with her ex-flame, Ambrose.
+In MISSION: IMPOSSIBLE 2, agent Ethan Hunt (Tom Cruise) has to retrieve the secret formula to a virus that could destroy humankind.
+Hunt's task won't be easy—the virus has been stolen by his former colleague Sean Ambrose (Dougray Scott), who knows all his tricks.
+As Hunt's boss (Anthony Hopkins) says, "It's not Mission Difficult; it's Mission Impossible."
+Hunt must persuade his love interest (and jewel thief) Nyah (Thandiwe Newton) to get romantically involved with her ex-flame, Ambrose, in order to get close to both the virus and the antidote.

 Is It Any Good?

-This is a terrific thrill ride of a movie, and Cruise just keeps getting better.
-The first film in the series was a huge success, but most viewers thought that the real mission impossible was trying to understand the plot; with Mission: Impossible 2, they make it simple so we can just sit back and enjoy.
-Ving Rhames returns as the world's least geeky computer genius, but aside from a couple of impeccably delivered lines, he never gets a chance to show us what he can do.
+This is the essence of a summer movie: gorgeous stars, sensational stunts, nerve-wracking chases, steamy romance, "gotcha" plot twists, and lots of explosions.
+The first film in the series was a huge success, but some viewers thought that the real mission impossible was trying to understand the plot; with Mission: Impossible 2, director John Woo makes it simple, so viewers can just sit back and enjoy.
+In the cast, Ving Rhames returns as the world's least geeky computer genius, but aside from a couple of impeccably delivered lines, he never gets a chance to show us what he can do.
 Hunt is more like loner James Bond than he is like MI's Jim Phelps.
-But that's a small point.
+And in this testosterone-heavy movie, there's only one woman, and her role is centered on her sexuality and men making sexist comments about her.

-Director John Woo's trademarks are all here -- the hero sliding across the floor in slow motion, firing two guns at once, the balletic combat, the villain's streak of sadism, and an engaging willingness to tweak, even spoof, his own conventions.
-Unfortunately the movie leaves out the best part of the original Mission: Impossible concept, back in the days of the TV show, and that was teamwork.
-It was a lot of fun to see how the special expertise of each of the MI team members was going to come in handy.
+Woo's trademarks are all here: the hero sliding across the floor in slow motion, firing two guns at once; the balletic combat; the villain's streak of sadism; and an engaging willingness to spoof his own conventions.
+Unfortunately, the movie leaves out the best part of the original Mission: Impossible concept, back in the days of the TV show: teamwork.
+It was always fun to see how the special expertise of each MI team member was going to come in handy.

 Talk to Your Kids About ...

-What role does violence play in a film like Mission: Impossible 2?
+What role does violence play in the film?
 Does its glossy nature distract from the brutality on the screen?
 Is it glamorized?
 Do different types of movie violence have different impact on kids?

 Movie Details